-Howard Bromberg is a clinical professor who teaches Legal Practice and in the newly established Master of Advanced Corporation Law program.
+Howard Bromberg is a clinical professor at the University of Michigan Law School who teaches Legal Practice in the Master of Advanced Corporation Law program.

 Bromberg co-authored U.S. Legal Practice Skills for International Law Students (Carolina Academic Press, 2014) with Anne Burr and Cases and Materials on Marijuana Law (West, 2019) and Marijuana Law in a Nutshell (West, 2017).

 Before teaching at Michigan Law, he was associate professor of law and assistant dean of clinical and professional skills programs at the Ave Maria School of Law in Ann Arbor.
 From 2001 to 2003, he was a visiting professor at Harvard Law School, where he helped establish the First-Year Lawyering Program and served as its associate director.
 From 2008 to 2010, he designed and directed the legal writing program at the newly created Peking University School of Transnational Law, where he was also a visiting professor.
 Bromberg has taught at Chicago and Stanford law schools and at the China University School of Law.